16 Credits CERT3136, Academic Catalog 2025-2026

 Complete the following courses:

-AGRI1810 Intro to Sustainable Microfarming (1 Credit)
+AGRI1810 Intro to Sustainable Microfarming (1 credits)

 This class is designed for individuals to enter agribusiness careers related to the growing demand by customers to purchase food produced locally.
 These operations tend to produce, manage, and market agricultural commodities differently than traditional agriculture models but have a tremendous potential in the new consumer marketplace.
 Students will be involved in all aspects of operation for a small farm to fork business model.
 Using a high tunnel as the form of production, this course will follow the growth process of vegetables on a local scale.
 Students will look at the ability to farm on a small scale, focusing on locally grown crops.
 They will evaluate the market for and ability to maintain production practices within a microfarming practice.
 (Prerequisite: None)

-AGBS1100 Agricultural Selling Skills (3 Credits)
+AGBS1100 Agricultural Selling Skills (3 credits)

 This course covers the basic and advanced principles and techniques used in selling agricultural merchandise and services.
 Agricultural Sales has taken on increased importance in recent years.
 The introduction of new products and services has magnified the need for technically competent knowledgeable sales personnel.
 Role-playing and advanced, in-depth sales presentations will be done in class.
 Students will also be required to make an industry visit and write appropriate letters.
 (Prerequisites: None)

-SGAG1000 Ag Orientation (1 Credit)
+SGAG1000 Ag Orientation (1 credits)

 Students will become oriented to the careers in agriculture related to the specific filed they plan to enter.
 Completion of interviews of industry professionals will be required and students will need to write a career plan relating to the path they have been oriented.
 (Prerequisite: None)